Ichinojō Takashi: Assault allegations and COVID suspension

-Return to competition
+Return to competition and retirement

 Ichinojō underwent an endoscopy in February 2023 to remove a herniated disc.
-A few weeks later, he told reporters that he intended to compete at the upcoming March basho, where he was ranked near the top of the second-highest jūryō division.
+A few weeks later, he told reporters that he intended to compete at the upcoming March tournament where he was ranked near the top of the second-highest jūryō division.
+In the March 2023 tournament he was able to win the jūryō championship with a 14-1 record, gaining promotion back to the top division for the May 2023 tournament.